 Using the shared software within LArSoft requires partner experiments to provide experiment-specific geometry and configuration information, as well as certain algorithms pertaining to detector-specific details of the readout electronics.
 These software elements are developed and maintained by the experiments, and are not part of the LArSoft body of code.

-The goal of this material to help LArSoft users understand the big picture of what is going on within the code.
-The aim is not to show specific code examples but to lay the foundation for a conceptual understanding.
+The goal of this material to help LArSoft users understand the big picture of what is going on within LArSoft code.
+The aim is not to show specific code examples, but to lay the foundation for a conceptual understanding.
 The code base, moreover, has evolved, so some of the specific details noted in talks are no longer current.
 Follow the heading links for more information on each of the topics.

 The simulation is a chain or series of steps.
 Each step models a specific physical process.
 Based on Erica Snider’s Introduction to LArSoft – source material.

 Reconstruction extracts physical information provided by the wire output signals.
 The space coordinates and energy deposited by the different particles are used to build a picture of the event.
-Based on Erica Snider’s Introduction to LArSoft code and work environment.
+Based on Introduction to LArSoft – source material.

-How to design software for LArSoft.
-Based on Erica Snider’s introduction to LArSoft .
+Best practices for how to design software for LArSoft.
+Based on Erica Snider’s Introduction to LArSoft – source material.

 Data products are classes which can be saved into the art ROOT output file.
 They are the means by which a module can learn the result of other modules.